 The application might include some questions that require some thought, like a list of your favorite books, or a section you can take to explain any dips in your grade.

-When the application deadline is approaching—perhaps a week away—double check the application to see if everything you need has been uploaded or submitted.
+When the application deadline is approaching—perhaps a week away—double-check the application to see if everything you need has been uploaded or submitted.
 If there are letters of recommendation that haven’t come through yet, gently remind your letter writer of the approaching deadline.

 Submitting an application generally requires a fee, which typically ranges from $50 to $90 per application.

 If you don’t see yourself making the early January deadlines, don’t panic—you still have several options.
 Many colleges have later deadlines or offer rolling admissions; look through a list to see if you’re interested in any.
-Community colleges might also offer more flexible deadlines, or allow students to start in the spring semester.
+Community colleges and online colleges might also offer more flexible deadlines, or allow students to start in the spring semester.

 You can also consider taking a gap year and save applying to college for next year.
 A gap year can give you time to volunteer, work, or travel, and learn about the world in a way you can’t in a classroom.